-Dissolve NaCl, 1.648 5 g in 1 000 ml of reagent water
+Dissolve NaCl, 1.648 5 g in 1 000 ml of reagent water.

 B-17.4.2 Sulphate

-Dissolve 1.81 g of potassium sulphate in 1 000 ml of reagent water
+Dissolve 1.81 g of potassium sulphate in 1 000 ml of reagent water.

 B-17.5 Calibration and Standardization

 For each analyte of interest, prepare calibration standards at three concentration levels and a blank by adding measured stock standards and diluting with reagent water.
 If the concentration of the sample exceeds the calibration range, the sample may be diluted.
 Using 0.1 ml to 1.0 ml injections of each calibration standard, tabulate area responses or peak height against the concentration.
 Use these results to prepare calibration curve.
 Record the retention time during the procedure.